jidongxiao/CSCI1200-DataStructures/hws/matrix_class/README.md

  - DATA REPRESENTATION (4 pts)
    - No credit (significantly incomplete implementation). (-4)
    - Uses STL data structures (lists, vectors, etc).  (-4)
-   - Member variables are public. (-2)
- - ORDER NOTATION (Readme contains correct analysis of order notation, including proper notation and use of provided variables. ) (5 pts)
  - ADDITIONAL TEST CASES (A wide variety of additional student-written test cases.)
 (4 pts)
    - Does not test transpose.  (-1)
    - Does not test multiply_by_coefficient. (-1)